 Western Libraries and the Office of Indigenous Initiatives have collaborated to procure licensing for the use of two online learning courses, created by external organizations, to give staff, faculty, students and leadership foundational context on Reconciliation and Indigenous Peoples in Canada.
 Both resources live on OWL, and the files can be imported into OWL course sites.
 In the link below, you will find a description and learning outcomes for each resource; a chart for determining which resource is best suited to your needs, and instructions on how to access the modules.
-To embed them, access them here.
-Do not enroll students using this link.
+Access them here.